Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Introduction

 \section{Introduction}

-Millimeter wave measurements at ultra low temperatures are widely unexplored due to several technical difficulties including, for instance, a challenging signal path thermalization and isolation.
+Millimeter-wave measurements at ultra low temperatures are widely unexplored due to several technical difficulties including, for instance, a challenging signal path thermalization and isolation.
 The tremendous progress in quantum computing at microwave frequencies seen over the last two decades did not so far approach the mm-wave range.
 The mm-wave quantum measurements would profit from an order of magnitude larger photon energy, wider bandwidth, enhanced resilience against thermal fluctuations, and may speed up qubit manipulation.

 The traditionally used metallic hollow waveguides are very good conductors of mm-wave signals but are not flexible and cause an intolerable heat load on the cryogenic temperature stages.
-Also, the transmission of thermal radiation from elevated temperature stages can be problematic due to opening path to excess flux of infrared photons which heat up the low-temperature stages.
+Also, the transmission of thermal radiation from elevated temperature stages may be increased due to excess flux of infrared photons through the waveguide, heating up the low-temperature stages.
 Here, we propose an alternative approach to 100 GHz range quantum measurements by using dielectric waveguides (DWGs) to transmit mm-wave signals from room to milli-Kelvin temperatures and back.
 DWGs offer several advantages: An ultra low heat conductance, very good transmission properties, and can be easily thermalized.
 Furthermore, DWGs exhibit very good mechanical flexibility and offer several options to handle the attenuation and suppression of infrared radiation.
 Although it was long known that a dielectric strip can carry mm-waves~\cite{hondros1910ElektromagnetischeWellenDielektrischen}, practical investigations motivated by advances in information technology were carried out only about one decade ago~\cite{Fukuda2011} and are still an attractive area of developments~\cite{dheer2024}.
 Very recent usage of DWGs for cryogenic applications employed frequencies up to 300\,GHz~\cite{Zhu2020}.
 There, a circuit board was used to bridge the temperature stages of a cryostat to a base temperature of 4.2\,K.

-In this paper, we describe a cryogenic setup including DWG signal lines with a high signal attenuation at the input and a low signal attenuation at the output lines.
+In this paper, we describe a cryogenic setup including DWG signal lines with high signal attenuation at the input and low signal attenuation at the output lines.
 We also report on testing the setup with a superconducting Fabry-Pérot interferometer and observation of high-Q resonances in the W-band (75-110\,GHz).